RIKEN-RCCS/lens3/v2/doc/design.md

 A date+time is by unix seconds.
 Web-UI also passes a date+time by unix seconds.

-Mux, Api, and Managers make (potentially) many connections to Redis, because they use multiple databases.
+Mux, Api, and Managers make (potentially) many connections to keyval-db, because they use multiple databases.

+### CONSISTENCY OF ENTRIES.

+Some entries are dependent each other.
+Crash-recovery should remove orphaned enties.

+__uu:uid and um:claim__.  uid ↔︎ claim is one-to-one if a user-info contains a claim.

+__bd:directory and bk:bucket-name__.

 ### Setting-Table (DB=0)